Joint Bayesian calibration and map-making for intensity mapping experiments: Joint analysis framework

 where $\mathbf{N}$ is the total noise covariance matrix, given as the sum of the two components \be \mathbf{N} = \NCov{w} + \NCov{\text{corr}}, \ee and $|\mathbf{N}|$ represents the determinant of $\mathbf{N}$.
 Note that the normalisation term, $|\mathbf{N}|^{-1/2}$, should be retained to fit or sample the noise parameters.

 Maximizing the likelihood is effectively minimizing the negative logarithmic likelihood function defined as \be \mathcal{L} = -2\ln{L} = \ln{|\mathbf{N}|} + \Tr(\mathbf{N}^{\minus \!
 1}\mathbf{D}), \ee where $\mathbf{D} = \boldsymbol{n} \, \boldsymbol{n}^\top$, and we have omitted the constant term in the second equation.
-Similar to $\loglikeli$, we also define the negative logarithmic prior ($\logprior$) and posterior ($\logposterior$) so that Bayes' Theorem can be written as \be \logposterior = \logprior + \loglikeli \ee where we have dropped the logarithmic evidence as we have specified the model to be used.
+Similar to $\loglikeli$, we also define the negative logarithmic prior ($\logprior$) and posterior ($\logposterior$) so that Bayes' Theorem can be written as \be \logposterior = \logprior + \loglikeli \ee where we have dropped the logarithmic evidence, as we have specified the model to be used.

 For complex probability functions such as Eqs.~(\ref{eq: likelihood function}, \ref{eq: logpost}) with numerous parameters direct estimation becomes impractical.
-Therefore, we use sampling-based approaches, specifically the Gibbs sampling method.
+Therefore, we use sampling-based approaches, specifically the Gibbs sampling method \citep{GibbsSampling}.
 This method iteratively samples from conditional distributions (denoted as $p(x|y)$) to approximate the joint distribution.
 Specifically, we follow these Gibbs sampling steps:

-where the first three samplers can be run independently for each TOD set, whereas the final sampler (for the sky maps) must be applied jointly across all TOD sets.
-The last two steps can be combined into one larger, joint linear system.
+where $\boldsymbol{p}_{\rm cel}$, $\boldsymbol{p}_{\rm g}$, and $\boldsymbol{p}_{\rm n}$ denote the celestial parameters, other $T_{\mathrm{sys}}$ parameters associated with each TOD, and the noise parameters ($f_0$ and $\alpha$) for each TOD, respectively.
+For clarity, Figure~\ref{fig:gibbs_flowchart} presents a flowchart that provides more details of the full Gibbs sampler.
+The first three samplers can be run independently for each TOD set, whereas the final sampler (for the sky maps) must be applied jointly across all TOD sets.

 The essential idea of Gibbs sampling is that we expect the conditional probability functions to have a simpler form, making them numerically tractable.
 Indeed, as we will see in sections \ref{sec: ite GLS sampler}, both the gain and system temperature samplers can be implemented as multivariate Gaussian distributions in the coefficients of linear basis functions.
 However, sampling the noise parameters (section~\ref{sec: noise sampler}) does not result in a similarly linear problem.
 As an alternative, we employ an MCMC sampler.
-Nonetheless, we can leverage the structure of the flicker noise covariance (real symmetric Toeplitz) to significantly reduce computational complexity.
+Nonetheless, we can leverage the structure of the flicker noise covariance (real symmetric Toeplitz\footnote{But not cyclic.}) to significantly reduce computational complexity.